LinkedIn Outreach

 Why did you choose what you chose?
 How did you niche down?

 By degree, I’m a hardware engineer, so now I’m in Sales & Marketing.
 That’s a good question.
 In one of my past experiences, I was the Chief Data Officer, the guy responsible for everything—starting from any lead-generation activities and ending with R&D of new products and speaking to investors about it.
 Variety of a scope, I would say.
-Sales and Marketing are interesting niches that help understand how customer acquisition works and test a lot of hypnosis in all other industries.
+Sales and Marketing are interesting niches that help understand how customer acquisition works and test a lot of hypotheses in all other industries.
 With Belkins, we are working with 50 of them successfully adopting this knowledge.

 Walk us through some of the struggles early on in the business.
 How did you overcome them?